status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

      --subscribe-all-subnets   Subscribe to all subnet topics when gossiping [=false].
      --num-threads             Number of worker threads ("0" = use as many threads as there are CPU cores available) [=0].
+     --jwt-secret              A file containing the hex-encoded 256 bit secret key to be used for verifying/generating jwt tokens.
  -b, --bootstrap-node          Specifies one or more bootstrap nodes to use when connecting to the network.
      --bootstrap-file          Specifies a line-delimited file of bootstrap Ethereum network addresses.
      --listen-address          Listening address for the Ethereum LibP2P and Discovery v5 traffic [=0.0.0.0].
      --tcp-port                Listening TCP port for Ethereum LibP2P traffic [=9000].
      --udp-port                Listening UDP port for node discovery [=9000].
-     --max-peers               The maximum number of peers to connect to [=160].
+     --max-peers               The target number of peers to connect to [=160].
+     --hard-max-peers          The maximum number of peers to connect to.
+Defaults to maxPeers * 1.5.
      --nat                     Specify method to use for determining public address.
 Must be one of: any, none, upnp, pmp, extip:<IP> [=any].
      --enr-auto-update         Discovery can automatically update its ENR with the IP address and UDP port as